Legal Protections for Whistleblowers

 The Power of Not Releasing Your Name

 There’s no doubt that blowing the whistle can be nerve-wracking.
 One way the various laws encourage whistleblowers is to offer them the shield of anonymity.
 For example, under the Whistleblower Protection Act of 2012, you can disclose what you know anonymously, or request that your name not be released, when you make a protected disclosure.
-A protected disclosure involves information about the mismanagement or waste of funds or resources, fraudulent activity such as billing for goods or services not provided, specific dangers to public health or safety, and violations of laws, rules, or regulations.

 There are some situations in which a whistleblower can be legally compelled to reveal his or her identity.
 If anonymity hampers the investigation of the reported wrongdoing but the filer still chooses to remain anonymous, the case may be dismissed.